-The Iowa State University McNair Program, named for Dr. Ronald E. McNair, encourages low-income, first-generation, and underrepresented undergraduates to pursue graduate studies.
+The Ronald E. McNair Postbaccalaureate Achievement Program, named for Dr. Ronald E. McNair, encourages low-income, first-generation, and underrepresented undergraduates to pursue graduate studies.
 The overall goal is to increase the number of students from these populations obtaining the PhD.
 The intent of the program is to honor the high standards of achievement demonstrated by Dr. McNair.

 The first McNair grant was awarded to Iowa State University in 1995 under the administration of Dr. George A. Jackson who wrote the successful proposal.
 Dr. Jackson at that time was the Assistant Vice President for Student Affairs and had already written a successful proposal for another TRiO Program, Student Support Services.
 Over the years, the McNair Program has served over 200 students.

 In 2012, federal funding for the McNair Program ended.
-After an outpouring of support from current scholars, McNair alums and faculty, an internal proposal was submitted to the Provost Office.
-In June 2013, the Dean of the Graduate College, Dr. David Holger, agreed to provide financial support to continue the program.
-Now, officially called Iowa State University McNair, the program continues to serve students each year.
-Although the program is no longer affiliated with the US Department of Education, it continues to follow the same federal program guidelines of preparing first generation, low-income, and underrepresented students for entry to graduate school and the attainment of the Ph.D.
+After an outpouring of support from current scholars, McNair alums and faculty, an internal proposal was approved by the Provost and Dean of the Graduate College, Dr. David Holger, in June 2013, to provide financial support to continue the program through 2017.
+In the 2017 application competitition of the US Department of Education, the McNair Program was awarded funding and reinstated as a Federal TRIO Program.

 Who was Ronald E. McNair?